Iterative Topic Taxonomy Induction with LLMs: A Case Study of Electoral Advertising: Results and Analysis

 \subsection{Topic Salience and Moral Framing}

 We present some selected results from our case study.
 Firstly, we analyze the correlation between moral foundations and the latent topics, taking LDA topics as a baseline.
 To compute the correlation, we first one-hot encoded each ad twice: once by topic and once by moral foundation.
 We then computed the pairwise correlation using the Pearson correlation between these one-hot encodings.
-The results are shown in Figure~\ref{fig:moral_foundation_vs_topics}.
-In Figure~\ref{fig:moral_foundation_vs_topics-proposed}, we can see very strong correlations between certain moral foundations and topics.
+The results are shown in Fig.~\ref{fig:moral_foundation_vs_topics}.
+In Fig.~\ref{fig:moral_foundation_vs_topics-proposed}, we can see very strong correlations between certain moral foundations and topics.
 For example, the \textit{Fairness/Cheating} moral axis is strongly correlated with the \textit{crime/justice} topic, while the \textit{Loyalty/Betrayal} moral axis is strongly correlated with the \textit{immigration} topic.
-This suggests that our proposed framework is able to capture the moral framing of the advertisements.
-In contrast, the LDA topics in Figure~\ref{fig:moral_foundation_vs_topics-lda} show much weaker correlations with the moral foundations.
+This suggests that the induced topics align with moral framing patterns in this dataset.
+In contrast, the LDA topics in Fig.~\ref{fig:moral_foundation_vs_topics-lda} show much weaker correlations with the moral foundations.

-We also analyzed the distribution of moral framings and political issues across different demographics to uncover political microtargeting strategies.
-We used the positive point-wise mutual information (PPMI) to detect topics that appear disproportionately in ads shown to specific demographics, potentially indicating targeted messaging.
-We visualize the results of the PPMI analysis in Figure~\ref{fig:heatmaps}.
-The heatmaps show the distribution of moral framings and political issues across different demographics.
-Some interesting observations include the differences in ads targeting different states, or the shift in topics among different age groups in Florida (Figure \ref{fig:heatmap_2}).
-For example, \textit{\textbf{young}} people in \textbf{Florida} are more likely to be targeted with ads related to \textit{affordable housing}, while \textbf{\textit{older}} people are more likely to be targeted with ads related to \textit{abortion}.
-This shows generational targeting strategies, where { \texttt{economic concerns}} are emphasized for \textbf{younger groups}, while \textbf{older groups} are mobilized on { \texttt{moralized issues}} like abortion.